conorwalsh1/the-smoothie-hub/README.md

         - I want to display messages to let users know an action has been completed.

+        - I want to moderate the formatting of the site to ensure consistency of output.

 -   ### Design
     -   #### Colour Scheme